Summary

 tokenstringyes Short-TermThe access token for connecting to the remote view.

-With the returned datatype, you can get information on a remove cluster connection, such as the public URL and the unique identifiers of the cluster.
+For the results, you can get information on a remote cluster connection, such as the public URL and the unique identifiers of the cluster.
 To see all of your choices, click on the link for that sub-datatype in the table below:

 ParameterTypeRequiredDefaultStabilityDescription